EducationalTestingService/prmse-simulations/README.md

 ### Data

-The simulated datasets used in the paper are stored in `.csv` files in `data/`:
+The simulated dataset used in the paper is stored as a combination of `.csv` files under `data`:

-`scores.csv` - simulated human and machine scores
+- [`scores.csv`](data/scores.csv) - simulated human, machine, and true scores

-`rater_metadata.csv` - information about each "human" rater
+- [`rater_metadata.csv`](data/rater_metadata.csv) - information about each simulated "human" rater

-`system_metadata.csv` - information about each "system".
+- [`system_metadata.csv`](data/system_metadata.csv) - information about each simulated "system".

 These `.csv` files are provided for reference and will *not* be overwritten by the notebook.

-The same data is also stored in `default.dataset` file: an instance of the `Dataset` class used in all simulations (see Notes below).
-This file *will* be overwritten if you make changes to the notebooks or settings.
+The same dataset is also stored as [`default.dataset`](data/default.dataset) file: a serialized instance of the `Dataset` class used in all simulations (see [notes](#important-notes) section below ).
+This file *will* be overwritten if you make changes to the notebooks or to the settings.

 ### Simulations

-The code for the simulations is divided into notebooks.
+The code for the simulations is divided into a set of Jupyter notebooks.

 1. [`notebooks/making_a_dataset.ipynb`](notebooks/making_a_dataset.ipynb).
 This is the notebook used to create a simulated dataset using the dataset parameters stored in [`notebooks/dataset.json`](notebooks/dataset.json).
 In addition to creating the dataset, it also contains some preliminary analyses on the dataset to make sure that it behaves as expected.
 This notebook serializes the dataset and saves it under [`data/default.detaset`](data/default.dataset).
 This serialized dataset file is then used by the subsequent notebooks to load the dataset.
 Therefore, changing the parameters in `dataset.json` and re-running this notebook will change the results of the analyses in the other notebooks.